jason-devcode/design_patterns/concepts/object_relations.md

 In composition, the objects of one class rely on the existence of objects from another class and are responsible for managing their lifecycle.

 **Multiplicity:**
+**Multiplicity** (or **reciprocity**) in the context of class relationships describes the number of instances of one class that can be associated with instances of another class.
+This relationship can take several forms, such as:

+- **One-to-one (1:1):** Each instance of a class is associated with exactly one instance of the other class.
+- **One-to-many (1:N):** One instance of a class can be associated with multiple instances of the other class.
+- **Zero-to-many (0:N):** An instance may have no associated instances or may be associated with multiple ones.
+- **Many-to-many (M:N):** Several instances of one class can be associated with several instances of another class.